How do Small Businesses Manage to Hire Great Employees?

-Why hiring for small businesses is difficult?
+Why is hiring for small businesses so difficult?

 A small business or start-up usually has a limited budget.
 This would mean average salaries for employees and fewer benefits compared to what is available at larger organizations.
 So, often it's difficult to find well-qualified and experienced talent until the business starts growing.
-At best, the businesses can hope to find fresh graduates but would have to invest time and resources in training them.
-But, that does not have to be the case with your small business.
+At best, the businesses can hope to find fresh graduates but would have to invest time and resources in training them, but, that does not have to be the case with your small business.

 The uncertainty and attrition rate

 Fresh graduates and first-time job seekers are always looking for better opportunities.
 In all probability, they may use your organization as a stepping stone to gain experience so that they can reach the next level in their career.
 This is why small business owners face a higher attrition rate.

 The question remains, how to recruit good employees for a small business?
 Even before we get started, you should first work out the nitty-gritty details like how many employees you need and how badly you really need them.

 Here are some tips that you may find useful in the recruitment process:

 Contractors and independent workers

 If budget is a major concern for you then you can try outsourcing as much work as possible to contractors, freelancers, and independent workers.
 There are many out there who prefer to work out of their homes and on their own schedule.
 No benefits, paid sick or vacation leave, employment taxes to consider, however, the downside is that they may quit at any time and are not bound by any contract or loyalty.